MicrosoftDocs/dynamics365smb-docs/business-central/ui-troubleshoot-self-signup.md

 ---
-title: Ways to Troubleshoot or Work Around Issues with Self-Service Sign-Up | Microsoft Docs
+title: Troubleshoot Issues with Self-Service Sign-Up | Microsoft Docs
 description: Learn about the most common reasons why you may not be able to complete the signup to Business Central , and ways to work around them.
 author: SusanneWindfeldPedersen